Court of Arbitration Renders Decision on Floor Finals Regarding Jordan Chiles’ Score

 The Federation of Romanian Gymnastics also posted a response to the ruling on their Facebook account, writing, “We laugh with one eye, we cry with one.
 Following the memories made at TAS by FRG and COSR, the Court of Arbitration of Sport decided that the bronze medal should be returned to Ana Maria Bărbosu,” they wrote while closing their comments to the public.

-The final ruling on who gets a medal will be determined by FIG and the IOC, International Olympic Committee, so this won’t be the last we hear of this story.
+USOPC and USAG have submitted an appeal to the CAS decision.
+This process will likely be very long and drawn out.
 It’s a dramatic ending to a great week of gymnastics and the repercussions will likely be felt as the sports community calls on reforms to the inquiry and arbitration rules.

+On August 15th Chiles posted a statement on Instagram expressing the pain she’s experienced throughout the process.

+“I will never waver from my values of competing with integrity, striving for excellence, upholding the values of sportsmanship and the rules that dictate fairness.
+I have taken pride in cheering on everyone regardless of team or country.
+Finding joy again has been a culture shift and I love seeing others embrace it.
+I feel like I have given everyone permission to be authentic to who they are.

 No Comments